paradime-io/paradime-dbt-movie-challenge/README.md

 ![image](https://github.com/paradime-io/paradime-dbt-movie-challenge/assets/62715537/68265115-75b4-4e61-a288-6078ca5792e0)

 The average runtime for a film has remained relatively static, although recently it has been trending up.
-In the era of short-form content and mini-series, movies are not afraid to take their time
+In the era of short-form content and mini-series, movies are not afraid to take their time:

 ![image](https://github.com/paradime-io/paradime-dbt-movie-challenge/assets/62715537/ab65381a-794a-4533-9637-24d23d1a5cdd)

 **Who's making our films?**

 Movies that end up in theaters are almost never made by a single production company.
 Thus while this makes success attribution nearly impossible, companies still make their distinguished mark.
 There is a strong correlation when comparing the number of films produced against total box office revenue.
 Not entirely surprising, given that a movie studio that can't earn a lot of money for their films won't last.